CEUCheck - Nursing CEU Requirements and TrackingCEUCheck

 402 W Washington Street, Room W072, Indianapolis, IN 46204

 Requirements can change.
-Always verify current requirements directly with the Indiana Board of Nursing before making decisions about your continuing education.
+Always verify current rules directly with the Indiana Board of Nursing before making decisions about your continuing education.

 Illinois